jonaskay/flashover-middleman/source/2018-09-29-using-tdd-as-a-mind-hack.html.markdown

 \*\*\*

-This is about reducing context switching which puts a strain on your brain.
-This is about understanding that your working memory has a capacity.
+This hack is about reducing context switching which puts a strain on your brain.
+It's about understanding that your working memory has a capacity.
 When you start reaching that capacity, you become more irritable to outside distractions.

-This is not about code quality.
-This is about you becoming a happier, more balanced coder.
+When we are talking about being irritable or stressed out, we are not talking about code quality.
+We are talking about things that prevent you from becoming a happier, more balanced coder.
+Your family, friends, and co-workers will thank you.